 To learn more about our trainings or to request a training, please contact us at: firstname.lastname@example.org.

-EDR Program staff members provide conflict coaching to assist stakeholders and organizations in productively convening and engaging in collaborative efforts, as well as in managing and resolving conflicts.
-Conflict coaching provides an opportunity for the coachee to confidentially work with a neutral third party to better understand sources of conflict, consider options for managing the conflict and negotiating mutual gains solutions, and to design an approach for proceeding.
+EDR Program staff members provide developmental partnering and coaching to assist stakeholders and organizations in productively convening and engaging in collaborative efforts, as well as in managing and resolving conflicts.
+Coaching provides an opportunity for the coachee to confidentially work with a neutral third party/ credentialed coach to better understand sources of conflict, consider options for managing the conflict and negotiating mutual gains solutions, and to design an approach for proceeding.
 Coaching can be provided for organizations as well as for individuals.

 To learn more about conflict coaching or to request coaching assistance, contact us at: email@example.com.

 EDR Program staff members regularly give talks, lectures, and conference presentations on topics related to collaborative problem-solving, conflict resolution, negotiation, facilitation, mediation, and leadership.
 Examples of talks and presentations include: